EllyLoel/ellyloel.com/src/input/content/pages/cv.md

 <span class="[ badge ][ neutral pill ]">Dec 2022</span>

-> “We think you're really good at trying new things, Elly.
+> We think you're really good at trying new things, Elly.
 [You are] so proactive in bringing new ideas and approaches and pushing for us to do better.
-[You are] an advocate and pioneer for neurodiversity, accessibility and inclusion and [you help] us raise the bar.”
+[You are] an advocate and pioneer for neurodiversity, accessibility and inclusion and [you help] us raise the bar.